szadam96/RV/README.md

 ### Running inference

-The inference scripts automatically download the required pretrained model weights.

 #### Semantic segmentation of the RV

 The following command performs frame-by-frame semantic segmentation of the RV cavity and saves the resulting outputs to the specified directory:
 ```
 python -m echonet segmentation_inference --data_dir /path/to/input/videos --output /path/to/output/videos
 ```